performant-software/Neatline/docs/outline.md

 ## Before you Start
 You'll need a LAMP stack to run Neatline.
 This could be a purchased web hosting account, an institutaionally-provided service, or a local development environment like MAMP.

-## Installing Omeka
-Read the docs at omeka.org.

 ## Installing Neatline
-Download the plugin, put in `/plugins`, install via admin.
+Install Omeka.
+Download Neatline, put in `/plugins`, install via admin.

 ## Upgrading to Neatline 2.0
 ** DONE **